microsoftgraph/microsoft-graph-docs/api-reference/beta/api/riskyusers-dismiss.md

 >**Note:** Using the riskyUsers API requires an Azure AD Premium P2 license.

 Dismiss the risk of one or more [riskyUser](../resources/riskyuser.md) objects.
 This action sets the targeted user's risk level to none.
+You can dismiss up to a maximum of 60 riskyUser objects per request.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).